moj-analytical-services/moj-dlt-workshop/README.md

 Note that your source is also called `filesystem`.

-## Step Two: Set up your dlt pipeline
+## Step Two: Set up your dlt source

 You should now have some data set up that you can access.
 The next step is a bit dependent on what source you have, but effectively running: